wp-plugins/simple-intranet-directory/readme.txt

 1. This screen shot shows the Simple Intranet Directory with employee extended profile information and user photos/avatars.

 == Changelog ==
+= 1.4 =
+* Optimized the CSS formatting of the employee directory layout for select Internet Explorer versions.

 = 1.3 =
 * Added 3 new custom fields where the administrator can edit the labels, and employees can fill in their data.